Sikkim – Land Of Mighty Kanchenjunga

 Shri Nalanda Institute for Higher Buddhist Studies

-Initiated by the late 16th Karmapa, the institute housed in the adjoining building of the Rumtek Monastery.
+Initiated by the late 16th Karmapa, the institute is housed in the adjoining building of the Rumtek Monastery.
 The Jamyang Khang Primary School meant for 5 years of primary monastic studies is also located here.

 Permanent Flower Show

-White Hall, Close by the White Memorial Hall and just below the Palace Ridge park is the more recent Flower Show Hall.
+White Hall, Close by the White Memorial Hall and just below Palace Ridge park is the more recent Flower Show Hall.
 In recent years this show has become quite popular and famous as there are flower exhibitions throughout the year in accordance with the seasons and the flowers in bloom.

-Just below the Institute of Tibetology, it is a very specialized garden.
-According to Government Department, there are over 200 species of temperate and intermediate type orchids.
+Just below the Institute of Tibetology, is a very specialized garden.
+According to the Government Department, there are over 200 species of temperate and intermediate type orchids.
 Such orchids are best seen during the blooming season of April-May, July-August, and October-November.

 In spite of its name, this is essentially a botanical garden in a green and landscaped fold in the hills.
 Paths wind down past streams, tree ferns, and flower beds.
 At the bottom are enormous conservatories where masses of orchid plants thrive in their preferred environment.